Standards Committee

 Immediately upon adoption of an SAA standard, the following actions shall occur:

 V.C.1.
-Technical subcommittee responsible for maintenance and review assigned.
+Component group responsible for maintenance and review assigned.

-As part of the approval process, the SAA Council will assign the standard to an ongoing SAA component group for maintenance and review.
-An SAA technical subcommittee may be established for this maintenance and review.
-The Standards Committee co-chairs will prepare a draft charge for the subcommittee and make recommendations for its membership.
+As part of the approval process, the SAA Council will assign the standard to an ongoing SAA component group for maintenance and review or create a technical subcommittee.
+If a new technical subcommittee is to be created, the Standards Committee co-chairs will prepare a draft charge for the subcommittee and make recommendations for its membership.
 In most cases, the members of the development and review team who were actively involved in the development of the standards will be included in the recommendation for membership of the technical subcommittee.
 The charge must then be approved by the SAA Council before the vice president / president-elect appoints the chair(s) and members of the subcommittee.

 V.C.2.
 Review cycle set.